TuanInternal/ue5coro/README.md

 [coroutines](https://en.cppreference.com/w/cpp/language/coroutines) for
 Unreal Engine 5 with a focus on gameplay logic and BP integration.

+> [!NOTE]
+> You're looking at UE5Coro 1.
+UE5Coro 2.0 is on a different branch.

 ## Installation

 Download the release that you wish to use from the